 JAPAN’S BEST MOUNTAINS FROM FIRST TO WORST…er well 301st

-Meizan-otaku and -ologist alike, I hereby present to you an ever evolving ranking of Japan’s 300 Famous Mountains.
-Yes sirees, 1 to 301, best to worst, based solely on terms of hiking worthiness gleaned from years of ongoing experience in the field, a bit of internet scouring, what side of the futon I rolled out of in the morning and any feedback you’re willing to offer up to sway a rash, ill-advised opinion.
+Meizan-otaku and -ologist alike, I hereby present to you an ever-evolving ranking of Japan’s 300 Famous Mountains.
+Yes sirees, 1 to 301, best to worst, based solely in terms of hiking worthiness gleaned from years of ongoing experience in the field, a bit of internet scouring, what side of the futon I rolled out of in the morning and any feedback you’re willing to offer up to sway a rash, ill-advised opinion.

 But first, let’s do a slow reveal of the Hyakumeizan(100).